-There is a small fee to unlock part of your results, but you really don’t need to.
-Most of the tools you will want are included in the free transfer.
+There is a small fee to unlock part of your results, but you may decide you don’t need to pay it.
+Some of the tools you will want are included in the free transfer.

-1. Go to www.ftdna.com.
-In the upper menu, click on DNA tests, then choose “Autosomal DNA Transfer".
+1. Go to www.ftdna.com.* In the upper left menu, click on DNA tests, then choose “Autosomal DNA Transfer.”

 2. Fill out the form.
 If you already have a FTDNA account for the person whose data you are trying to upload, then make sure you use the “Already have an FTDNA account” button so you can link this autosomal data to your current FTDNA account.
-If the person tested does not have an account, create a new one for them.
-If, for example, the data from your testing company is for your dad, but your mom has an account at FTDNA, DO NOT LINK THEM.
+(If the uploaded data is for your dad, but your mom has an account at FTDNA, DO NOT LINK THEM.)

 4. Wait.
 It will take anywhere from one to 48 hours for your results to be processed.
 If this is a new account at FTDNA, write down the kit number and password that was assigned to you.
-Once your results have been processed you may want to pay the $39 fee to gain full access to the FTDNA database.